MrFrederic/opensky/backend/README.md

 3. JWT access token is returned
 4. Token is included in API requests via Authorization header

-## User Roles & Permissions

-### User Statuses
-- **Newby**: Can book tandems, limited access
-- **Individual Sportsman**: Can manifest, pays for jumps
-- **Sportsman**: Can manifest, free jumps
-- **Instructor**: Full sportsman privileges + additional access

-### Admin Role
-- Can be assigned to any user regardless of status
-- Full system access including user management, equipment, etc.

-## Database Schema

-The system uses a normalized PostgreSQL schema with:
-- User management with roles and statuses
-- Equipment inventory with categories and status tracking
-- Manifest and jump tracking with full audit trail
-- Configurable dictionaries for system values
-- Tandem slot management with availability tracking

 ## Development

 ### Adding New Features